wp-blocks/cf7-antispam/readme.txt

 - It is verified that the mail is sent through the cf7 module protecting the form with an encrypted unique hash
 - Browser Fingerprinting
 - Language checks (Geo-ip, http headers and browser - crosschecked)
-- Blacklists (with autoban after N failed attempts and user defined)
+- Blacklists (with automatic ban after N failed attempts, user defined ip exclusion list)
 - Time elapsed (with min/max values)
 - Prohibited words in message/email and user agent
 - DNS Blacklists